RoyalMamba/MeraSaarthi/RESEARCH.md

-# Research Paper Draft 01: Saarthi - Voice Assistant over IVR for Information Retrieval
+# Research Scope Document Draft 01: Saarthi - Voice Assistant over IVR for Information Retrieval
 ### Skeletal representation
 ## Abstract:
 Saarthi is a powerful IVR application that serves as a voice assistant and chatbot, enabling interactive voice-based information retrieval through an IVR system.
 The project's inception came from a personal experience during a train commute, where the absence of internet connectivity in certain areas highlighted the challenge of accessing information on-the-go.
 This raised concerns about how individuals living in remote or low-connectivity regions could conveniently obtain real-time and factual information.